psychemedia/storytelling-notes/and-the-girl-played-on.md

 And she told him.

-" You must be tired of living in such a run down place ? " he said.
+" You must be tired of living in such a run down place ? "

 " I am accustomed to it, my lord, but I am happy here, with my grandmother."